sophieimhof/SpeechRecognition-NLP-Template/README.md

   - Allows user to enter two sentences and calculates the “distance” between the sentences (0 being they are identical)
 3. ColorChanger:
 - Changes color of textbox depending on spoken word
+4. PartsOfSpeech
+- Displays a transcription of the live audio recorded
+- Displays the parts of speech associated with each word from the transcription